On this Page:

 - For several years population has been increasing faster than many vital non-renewable and renewable resources.
 This means the amount of these resources per person is declining, in spite of modern technology.

-- Other massive social and environmental problems … political instability, loss of freedoms, garbage, urban sprawl, water shortages, traffic jams, toxic waste, oil spills, air and water pollution, increasing violence and crime … continue to worsen as our numbers increase by more than 70 million more people every year.
+- Other massive social and environmental problems … political instability, loss of freedoms, garbage, urban sprawl, water shortages, traffic jams, toxic waste, oil spills, air and water pollution, increasing violence and crime … continue to worsen as our numbers increase by more than a billion more people every 12 years.

 In many developing countries, couples are still averaging 4 to 6 children.
 Nearly half of them would like to have fewer children, but they lack access to family planning (not including abortion).
 Providing the education and supplies they need would cost only a few dollars per year.
 While populations of some industrialized countries have stabilized, over three billion people live or struggle to exist in countries where population is still growing rapidly with doubling times of less than thirty years.